Raphael Lemkin. Source: UNHCR

 While Lemkin first used the term genocide in his 674 page volume titled Axis Rule in Occupied Europe (1944), it's his research on genocide in an unpublished work titled History of Genocide that relates most to the Greek Genocide.
 Unfortunately Lemkin died suddenly at the age of 59 and only 20% of the 63 chapter book is found among his comprehensive unpublished scripts.
 Chapter 5 titled Genocide against the Greeks and Chapter 35 titled Smyrna may have given some insight into Lemkin's thoughts on the Greek Genocide but only survive as an outline and the complete chapters are not found among his papers.
 What appears to have survived however is a type of background of 57 pages and a later edited and slightly smaller version of 55 pages titled Greeks in the Ottoman Empire.
 Further information can be found in a study by Dr. Stephen Leonard Jacobs on Lemkin's writings on the Greek, Armenian and Assyrian Genocides in chapter 9 of Genocide in the Ottoman Empire.
 In 1946, Lemkin wrote the following regarding the massacre of Greeks in Ottoman Turkey:

 By its very legal, moral and humanitarian nature, it [genocide] must be considered an international crime.
 The conscience of mankind has been shocked by this type of mass barbarity.
 There have been many instances of states expressing their concern about another state's treatment of its citizens.
 The United States rebuked the government of Czarist Russia as well as that of Rumania for the ghastly pogroms they instigated or tolerated.
-There was also diplomatic action in behalf of the Greeks and Armenians when they were being massacred by the Turks.2
+There was also diplomatic action on behalf of the Greeks and Armenians when they were being massacred by the Turks.2

-Reference: American Scholar, Volume 15, no. 2 (April 1946), p.
+2. American Scholar, Volume 15, no. 2 (April 1946), p.
 227-230